Contents

 designates a DNS resource record set, referenced by domain name, class, type, and, optionally, the authority

-fax Used for telefacsimile numbers RFC 2806 fax: Seems to be deprecated in RFC 3966 in favour of tel:
+fax Used for telefacsimile numbers RFC 2806 fax:

 file Addressing files on local or network file systems RFC 1738 generic syntax